V-YOP/krita-popup/README.md

    1. [ ] when cursor is very close to last position when popup is showed (or cursor is on a same item), show popup at the old position
    2. [ ] Add an "alive zone" (corresponding to "deadzone") to popup, limit the center's position
 7. [ ] documentation
+8. [ ] let popup to be current view's children to avoid focus problem ??

+# Known Bugs

+* layer preview doesn't work when borrowing layers docker on canvas only mode